 Students may apply online.
 When completing the online application process, you must create a profile and select your program of study.
-Be sure to select M.S. in exercise and sports physiology with a concentration in athletic training (enter program code s532) within the Kinesiology Department in the College of Health Sciences.
+Be sure to select M.S. in Athletic Training Post-Professional Concentration within the Sports Medicine Department in the College of Health Sciences.

 Students are required to complete the following courses: